Skip to main content

 A thorough annual review typically takes 2-3 hours.
 This breaks down into roughly 30 minutes gathering data, 20 minutes celebrating wins, 20 minutes acknowledging struggles, 30 minutes extracting lessons, and 30 minutes designing the future.
 Rushing the process leads to superficial observations and poor goal-setting.

-What is the difference between an annual review and setting New Year's resolutions?
+What is the Difference between an annual review and setting New Year's resolutions?

 New Year's resolutions are forward-looking wishes that often lack foundation.
 An annual review is a structured backward-looking process that examines what happened, what worked, and what didn't before setting any goals.
 The review creates the understanding that makes future goals realistic and informed rather than aspirational guesses.